rabobank-nederland/omnikassa-php-sdk/README.md

 ## Release notes

+### Version 1.14.0
+* Extended SDK to support Sofort as a payment brand.

 ### Version 1.13.0
 * Extended SDK to retrieve a list of iDEAL issuers.
 * Extended SDK to allow the iDEAL issuer to be passed in the order announcement.